Triskaidekaphobia: Effect on US space program mission naming

 The disaster that occurred on Apollo 13 may have been a factor that led to a renaming that prevented a mission called STS-13.
 STS-41-G was the name of the thirteenth Space Shuttle flight.
 However, originally STS-41-C was the mission originally numbered STS-13.
 STS-41-C was the eleventh orbital flight of the space shuttle program.

 The numbering system of the Space Shuttle was changed to a new one after STS-9.
 The new naming scheme started with STS-41B, the previous mission was STS-9, and the thirteenth mission (what would have been STS-13) would be STS-41C.
 The new scheme had first number stand for the U.S. fiscal year, the next number was a launch site (1 or 2), and the next was the number of the mission numbered with a letter for that period.

 In the case of the actual 13th flight, the crew was apparently not superstitious and made a humorous mission patch that had a black cat on it.
 Also, that mission re-entered and landed on Friday the 13th which one crew described as being "pretty cool".
 Because of the way the designations and launch manifest work, the mission numbered STS-13 might not have actually been the 13th to launch as was common throughout the shuttle program; indeed it turned out to be the eleventh.
 One of the reasons for this was when a launch had to be scrubbed, which delayed its mission.

 In a 2016 news article, NASA stated that the numbering system change was due to a much higher frequency of planned launches (pre-Challenger disaster).
 As it was, the Shuttle program did have a disaster on its one-hundred and thirteenth mission going by date of launch, which was STS-107.
 The actual mission STS-113 was successful, and had actually launched earlier due to the nature of the launch manifest.

+On August 30, 2026, a leak in an oxidizer tank delayed the launch of SpaceX Crew-13, the first official NASA manned flight with the standalone number "13", with astronaut Luke Delaney stating "The numeral significance was not lost on us."

 Omission of 13th rooms

 Hotels, buildings and elevator manufacturers have also avoided using the number 13 for rooms and floors based on triskaidekaphobia.

-Several notable streets in London lack a No. 13, including "Fleet Street, Park Lane, Oxford Street, Praed Street, St. James's Street, Haymarket and Grosvenor Street."
+Several notable streets in London lack a No. 13, including Fleet Street, Park Lane, Oxford Street, Praed Street, St. James's Street, Haymarket and Grosvenor Street.